-It is natural that the region experienced a lot of troubles in the past year, caused by its pressing social problems.
-As we have already noted, a lot of effort has been spent on housing construction for flood victims, control over these processes, prevention of violations and corruption.
-This issue was paid much attention personally by the governor Vyacheslav Shport, who repeatedly visited the affected territories.
-An unexpected problem was the influx of Ukrainian refugees in 2014 and the Governor even had to introduce an emergency regime.
-There were other social and political conflicts.
-They were caused by the discontented representatives of the indigenous peoples of the Amur region (represented by the Nanais), the contradictions in the Muslim community, the struggle between the warring factions at the municipal level, clashes between parties and their candidates, especially during the pre-election campaign, etc. Therefore, the region often generated a negative information background, especially since interest in it, as a central region of the Far East, is always particularly great, and political processes in the Khabarovsk Territory were marked by some instability, which, incidentally, was overcome by the end of the year.
-Personnel rotations were held in the regional government.
-At the municipal level, there were conflicts that led to the displacement of a number of heads of settlements, as well as to the defeat of the candidate of United Russia in the election of the Mayor of Bikin.
-But, of course, the main trends were set by the elections to the regional Duma, representative authorities of Khabarovsk and Komsomolsk-on-Amur, as well as the mayor of the second city in the region.
-During the campaign, there were outbreaks of a rather sharp confrontation between the authorities and opposition parties, among which the CPRF and the LDPR were the most notable.
-The opposition subjected the authorities to criticism, including for inflated costs of bureaucratic wages, the purchase of expensive cars, the bankruptcy of "Kraydorpredpriyatiya" and so on.
+It is natural that the region last year experienced many anxieties caused by its pressing social problems.
+As we have already noted, a lot of effort was spent on the construction of housing for flood victims, control over these processes, prevention of violations and corruption.
+Governor Vyacheslav Shport personally paid a lot of attention to this issue, having visited the affected territories many times.
+The influx of Ukrainian refugees turned into an unexpected problem in 2014, which is why the governor even had to introduce a state of emergency.
+There were other social and political conflicts as well.
+They were caused by the speeches of disgruntled representatives of the indigenous peoples of the Amur region (represented by the Nanai), contradictions in the Muslim community, the struggle between warring factions at the municipal level, clashes between parties and their candidates, especially during the election campaign, etc. Therefore, the region often generated a negative information background, especially since the interest in it, as in the central region of the Far East, is always especially great, and the political processes in the Khabarovsk Territory were distinguished by some instability, which, however, was overcome by the end of the year.
+Personnel rotations in the regional government took place.
+At the municipal level, conflicts were noted that led to the displacement of a number of heads of settlements, as well as to the defeat of the United Russia candidate in the elections for mayor of Bikin.
+But, of course, the main trends were set by the elections to the regional duma, the representative authorities of Khabarovsk and Komsomolsk-on-Amur, as well as the mayor of the second city in the region.
+During the campaign, there were outbreaks of rather sharp confrontation between the authorities and opposition parties, among which the most notable were the Communist Party of the Russian Federation and the Liberal Democratic Party.
+The opposition criticized the authorities, including for inflated expenses on bureaucratic salaries, purchases of expensive cars, bankruptcy of Kraydorpredpriyatie, and so on.

-In the end, although power in the Khabarovsk Territory can hardly be called very popular, its apparent resource superiority and weakness of the opposition led to the consolidation of the dominant positions of the ruling elite.
-For Vyacheslav Shport this result was important for the reason that the previous elections were held under his predecessor Victor Ishaev, and the new head of the region was required to bring to power more personally loyal people, which was done.
-Meanwhile, in the regional capital confirmed the strength of their positions experienced and influential mayor Alexander Sokolov, representing a separate center of power in the region.
-In Komsomolsk-on-Amur, on the contrary, Vladimir Mikhalev, who was in charge of the city for a long time, was compelled, as a result of intra-elite agreements, to relinquish his post to Andrei Klimov, the former deputy director of the Sukhoi aviation company, thereby becoming not only economic but also political player in the city, which is associated with the prospects of the whole region.
+As a result, although the authorities in the Khabarovsk Territory can hardly be called very popular, their obvious resource superiority and the weakness of the opposition led to the consolidation of the dominant positions of the ruling elite.
+For Vyacheslav Shport, this result was also important for the reason that the previous elections were held under his predecessor Viktor Ishaev, and the new head of the region needed to bring more personally loyal people to power, which was done.
+Meanwhile, experienced and influential mayor Alexander Sokolov, who represents a separate center of power in the region, confirmed the strength of his positions in the regional capital.
+In Komsomolsk-on-Amur, on the contrary, Vladimir Mikhalev, who ruled the city for a long time, was forced, as a result of intra-elite agreements, to yield his post to Andrei Klimov, the former deputy director of the Sukhoi aviation company, which thereby became the leading not only economic, but also political a player in the city with which the prospects of the entire region are connected.

 Fight for attention

-Probably, the specificity of the Khabarovsk Territory is precisely that there is great interest in it, and at the same time requirements are raised.
-This was demonstrated by his relations with the federal authorities.
-The region was not at all deprived of the attention of the federal center, which demonstrated readiness to implement a number of important projects.
-Although it should be noted that Khabarovsk had new reasons for jealousy with regard to Primorsky Krai, which received much more attention from the federal center.
-This was also shown by the policy of the Minsk region, which redistributed resources between its three centers - Moscow, Khabarovsk and Vladivostok.
-If at the time when the former Khabarovsk governor Viktor Ishaev was the minister, the capital status of Khabarovsk was not questioned, then after the change of leadership of the ministry the situation changed.
-Now Khabarovsk will have the smallest regional office in Minsk, while the larger one is located in Vladivostok.
-When talking about placing offices of large companies, Vladivostok was also mentioned more often than Khabarovsk.
-Apart from politics, of course, the more advantageous geographical position of Vladivostok in the Asia-Pacific Region, and the sharp growth of the status of the seaside capital, against the backdrop of the preparation and holding of the APEC-2012 Summit, played a role.
-At the same time, the rate of the Far Eastern representative has been and remains in Khabarovsk, and nobody takes the formal capital status from the region.
-On the part of the plenipotentiary and vice-premier Yury Trutnev, the region's initiatives for the placement of a diamond exchange and a center for cutting in Khabarovsk were sounded.
+Probably, the specificity of the Khabarovsk Territory lies precisely in the fact that there is great interest in it, and at the same time the requirements are increased.
+This was demonstrated by his relationship with the federal authorities.
+The region was not at all deprived of the attention of the federal center, which demonstrated its readiness to implement a number of important projects.
+Although it should be noted that Khabarovsk has new reasons for jealousy in relation to the Primorsky Territory, which was given much more attention from the federal center.
+This was also shown by the policy of the Ministry for the Development of the Russian Far East, which redistributed resources between its three centers - Moscow, Khabarovsk and Vladivostok.
+If at the time when the former Khabarovsk governor Viktor Ishaev was the minister, the capital status of Khabarovsk was not questioned, then after the change in the leadership of the ministry, the situation changed.
+Now in Khabarovsk there will be the smallest regional office of the Ministry for the Development of the East, while the larger one will be located in Vladivostok.
+When talking about the location of offices of large companies, Vladivostok was also mentioned more often than Khabarovsk.
+Apart from politics, of course, Vladivostok's more advantageous geographical position in the APR and the sharp rise in the status of the Primorsky capital against the background of the preparation and holding of the APEC-2012 Summit played a role.
+At the same time, the rate of the Far Eastern plenipotentiary was and remains in Khabarovsk, and no one is taking away the formal capital status from the region.
+Plenipotentiary Representative and Deputy Prime Minister Yuri Trutnev voiced initiatives that were beneficial for the region to locate a diamond exchange and a cutting center in Khabarovsk.

-In addition, for reasons of a rather geopolitical nature, the federal authorities, through the mouth of Prime Minister D. Medvedev, voiced the decision to create an analogue of TOR, an international tourist recreational area, on Bolshoy Ussuriysky Island.
-This decision is obviously connected with Russia's attempts to establish strategic cooperation with China.
-The former disputed territory in the channel of the Amur is now seen as a potential platform for cooperation and attracting tourists through a special visa regime, tax and customs privileges.
+In addition, for reasons of a rather geopolitical nature, the federal authorities, through the mouth of Prime Minister Dmitry Medvedev, announced the decision to create an analogue of the TOP - an international tourist and recreational territory - on the island of Bolshoi Ussuriysky.
+This decision is obviously linked to Russia's attempts to establish strategic cooperation with China.
+The former disputed territory along the Amur River is now seen as a potential platform for cooperation and attracting tourists through a special visa regime, tax and customs benefits.

 The priority of the Khabarovsk Territory was also evidenced by the government decision to support Chegdomyn village, included in the list of the most problematic monocities in Russia.
 After the creation of the Mono-City Development Fund, it was immediately decided that Chegdomyn would receive the money one of the first.
 Although, in this case, the lobbying of this decision from the interested coal corporation SUEK could play its role.
 Among the existing, but problematic enterprises of the Khabarovsk Territory, the shipbuilding factories also found themselves in the center of special attention of the federal authorities.
 During the year, promises were made (for example, from Dmitry Rogozin) to provide them with orders from the state.

 In this regard, it is important to note one more aspect.
-Evaluation of the effectiveness of the regional executive power for 2013 year, promulgated by the federal government in the autumn of the 2014, turned out to be quite low in relation to the Khabarovsk Territory.
-The region was put on 68 place with a downgrade of its rating.
-Particularly distressing and, alas, was expected very low place in the region - 80-e - on the dynamics of economic development, which, apparently, just missing (most positively evaluated the dynamics of social development, where the region came to 14-place).
+The assessment of the effectiveness of the regional executive power for 2013, published by the federal government in the fall of 2014, turned out to be rather low in relation to the Khabarovsk Territory.
+The region was placed in 68th place with a decrease in its rating.
+Particularly upsetting and, alas, expected was the region's extremely low place - the 80s - in terms of the dynamics of economic development, which, apparently, is simply absent (the dynamics of social development was assessed most positively, where the region took 14th place).

 Trends determine state-owned companies

-Today, the prospects for the Khabarovsk Territory, like many other regions of the Far East, depend on the activity of state corporations.
-While there are no clear decisions on their projects and financing, although there are a lot of plans.
-The processes that took place in 2014 were in favor of the United Aircraft Corporation, in the structure of which (and its subholding Sukhoi) is an aviation plant in Komsomolsk-on-Amur.
-In the interests of aircraft construction, probably, the first and main TOP in the Khabarovsk Territory will be created, focused on ensuring the production of components.
-Another beneficiary of this TOP is the United Shipbuilding Corporation represented by the Amur Shipyard (but this plant is still in a very difficult condition to quickly become prosperous).
-Thus, good prospects for the development of the state machine-building cluster in the second largest city of the Khabarovsk Territory are emerging.
-It is worth recalling that the governor Vyacheslav Shport is the native of the aviation plant, and the plant's representative Andrey Klimov was elected the mayor of Komsomolsk-on-Amur last year.
+Today, the prospects of the Khabarovsk Territory, like many other regions of the Far East, depend on the activity of state corporations.
+There are no clear decisions on their projects and financing yet, although there are many plans.
+The processes that took place in 2014 were in favor, first of all, of the United Aircraft Corporation, which (and its Sukhoi sub-holding) includes an aircraft plant in Komsomolsk-on-Amur.
+In the interests of aircraft construction, the first and main ASEZ will probably be created in the Khabarovsk Territory, focused on providing production with components.
+Another beneficiary of this TOP is the United Shipbuilding Corporation represented by the Amur Shipyard (but this plant is still in too dire condition to quickly become prosperous).
+Thus, there are good prospects for the development of the state machine-building cluster in the second largest city of the Khabarovsk Territory.
+It is worth recalling that Governor Vyacheslav Shport himself is a native of the aircraft factory, and the representative of the factory, Andrey Klimov, was elected mayor of the city of Komsomolsk-on-Amur last year.

-As for the transit role of the Khabarovsk Territory, while major new investments in infrastructure are only expected.
-Here, in particular, we should count on Russian Railways with its next plan for the modernization of the Baikal-Amur Mainline and Transsib, which, as a result of lobbying, received government support.
-For the Khabarovsk Territory, this may open up new opportunities for expanding exports through ports in the Vanino area and the Soviet Harbor.
+As for the transit role of the Khabarovsk Territory, so far large new investments in infrastructure are only expected.
+Here, in particular, one should count on Russian Railways with its next plan to modernize the BAM and Transsib, which received government support as a result of the lobbying struggle.
+For the Khabarovsk Territory, this may open up new opportunities for expanding exports through ports in the Vanino and Sovetskaya Gavan area.

 Khabarovsk Territory: results - 2014.
 Summary